DiogoRibeiro7/health-data-science/README.md

 ```bash
 Rscript scripts/generate_sample_data.R
 ```

+For a condensed walkthrough, see the [Quickstart Guide](docs/quickstart.md).
+A step-by-step tutorial lives in `docs/tutorials/`.

 ## Usage
 1. Ensure `data/puf_early.csv` is present.
 A small synthetic sample is provided and can be regenerated with `scripts/generate_sample_data.R`.
 Replace it with the official NCDB PUF file for real analyses.